EsBien/BusinessPartners-/README.md

 # Error Handling
 This project includes error-handling middleware that catches exceptions and returns appropriate error responses. </br>
-Errors are logged using NLog, and the details can be found in the log files. </br>
+Errors are logged using NLog, The details can be found in the log files. </br>

 # Authentication and Authorization
 To perform certain operations, authentication is required.</br>